peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Gamma_Distribution></a>
 ### Gamma Distribution

-The following method generates a random number that follows a gamma distribution.
 The gamma distribution models expected lifetimes.
-The method given here is based on Marsaglia and Tsang's method from 2000.
+The following method, which generates a random number that follows a gamma distribution, is based on Marsaglia and Tsang's method from 2000.

     METHOD GammaDist(meanLifetime)
         // Must be greater than 0